We

 red glass full of OJ and smiles devilishly

 won't be leaving after all.
-Kovack tries
+Here, Kovack

 my old friend Bones McCoy told me?)

-Kovack backs out of the conversation as
+Backing out of this prickly conversation as

-Tracewell's car full of pharmaceutical
+Tracewell's car is full of boxes marked as

-boxes, so maybe they're behind the
+pharmaceuticals, meaning maybe they're behind the

 poisoning.
-Feeling Duncan is the key,
+Still feeling Duncan is the key,

-if she can find him and his old partner,
+and find him and his old partner,

 Parrish.
 Then, the romantic fire that's been

-and they almost kiss, but are interrupted
+and they almost kiss before being interrupted

-that night finds Faraday down in the
+we find Faraday down in the

 bowels of Windom, where she finds Duncan